astronomer/airflow-guides/guides/data-quality.md

 - Most or all of your checks can be implemented by the predefined checks of the solution of your choice.
 - You want your data quality checks abstracted away from the DAG code.

-> **Note**: Currently only SQL Check operators and GreatExpectations offer data lineage extraction.
+> **Note**: Currently only SQL Check operators and Great Expectations offer data lineage extraction.

-### SQL Check Operators
+### SQL Check operators

-> **Note**: You can find more details and examples on SQL Check Operators as well as example logs in the ['Airflow Data Quality Checks with SQL Operators' guide](https://www.astronomer.io/guides/airflow-sql-data-quality-tutorial/).
+> **Note**: You can find more details and examples on SQL Check operators as well as example logs in the ['Airflow Data Quality Checks with SQL Operators' guide](https://www.astronomer.io/guides/airflow-sql-data-quality-tutorial/).

 SQL Check operators execute a SQL statement that results in a set of booleans.
 A result of `True` leads to the check passing and the task being labelled as successful.
 A result of `False`, or any error when the statement is executed, leads to a failure of the task.
 Before using any of the operators, you need to define the [connection](https://www.astronomer.io/guides/connections/) to your data storage from the Airflow UI or via an external secrets manager.

 The SQL Check operators work with any backend solution that accepts SQL queries and supports Airflow, and differ in what kind of data quality checks they can perform and how they are defined.

-The `SQLColumnCheckOperator` and `SQLTableCheckOperator` are part of the [Common SQL provider](https://pypi.org/project/apache-airflow-providers-common-sql/1.0.0/).
+The `SQLColumnCheckOperator` and `SQLTableCheckOperator` are part of the [Common SQL provider](https://registry.astronomer.io/providers/common-sql).
 The other SQL Check operators are built into core Airflow and do not require separate package installation.

 - [`SQLColumnCheckOperator`](https://registry.astronomer.io/providers/common-sql/modules/sqlcolumncheckoperator): Allows quick definition of many checks on whole columns of a table using a Python dictionary.
 - [`SQLTableCheckOperator`](https://registry.astronomer.io/providers/common-sql/modules/sqltablecheckoperator): Can run aggregated and non-aggregated statements involving several columns of a table.